-The merged company and the lessor conducted rent negotiations directly associated with the COVID-19 pandemic, and adjusted the rent due before June 30, 2022, resulting in a decrease in the rent.
-These negotiations have not significantly changed other lease terms.
-The merged company chooses to adopt the practical expedient method to deal with rent negotiation meeting the aforementioned conditions and does not assess whether the negotiation is a lease modification, but recognizes the reduction in lease payment as profit and loss (classified as other gains) when the concession event or situation occurs, and reduces the lease liabilities relatively.
+The merged company and the lessor conducted rent concessions directly associated with the COVID-19 pandemic, and adjusted the payable due before June 30, 2022, resulting in a decrease in the rent, and there is no substancial changes in other lending terms and conditions.
+The merged company chooses to adopt the practical expedient method to deal with rent concessions meeting the aforementioned conditions and does not assess whether is a lease modification, but recognizes the reduction in lease payment as profit and loss (classified as other gains) when the concession event or situation occurs, and reduces the lease liabilities relatively.